HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

    "picture":"https://generalhospital.example.com/fhir/Patient?identifier=https://generalhospital.example.com/issuer1|123e4567-e89b-12d3-a456-426614174000a"
 }
 ```
+Alternatively, the assigner and identifier may be included as FHIR system and value data within a fhirUser identity claim as per 2015 Edition Cures Update requirements.

 - The combination of Identifier plus Assigner cannot be reassigned for an individual; therefore the Identifier **SHALL** be protected like a Social Security Number and **SHALL NOT** be shared other than for patient matching purposes in a healthcare setting.
 The Identifier itself **SHALL NOT** be used as an OpenID Connect identifier and one **MAY NOT** be programmatically derived from the other since the OpenID Connect identifier may need to be re-issued from time to time and individuals may want to use their OpenID Connect credential to authenticate themselves in other settings.
 Identity Providers **SHALL NOT** enable an individual to authorize sharing of the Identifier with an endpoint that is not a trusted healthcare organziation.
 For Identifiers assigned at any identity assurance level greater than IAL1, Identity Providers which establish a mechanism for proof of control of the credential **SHALL** associate with the Identifier an [authenticator meeting NIST AAL2 or higher authentication assurance](https://pages.nist.gov/800-63-3/sp800-63b.html) and that can be reset, in lieu of or in addition to the OpenID Connect credential.